rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 implement `Drop`, then the set of drop obligations is the union of the drop obligations of the fields of `T`.

-When a path is moved to a new location or consumed by a function call, it is removed from the set of drop obligations.
+When a path is moved to a new location, or consumed by a function call, or when control flow reaches the end of its owner's lexical scope, the path is removed from the set of drop obligations.

 ### Example of code with unchanged behavior under static drop semantics

-For example:
+Consider the following example, where `D` represents some struct that introduces a drop-obligation, while `S` represents some struct that does not.

 ```rust